Table of contents

 Am I allowed to take photos of performances?

-Photographing for private use at Iceland Airwaves is permitted but only by mobile phones.
+Photography and short video for private use / social media is very welcome, but only with mobile phones and regular cameras – no professional cameras or lenses.
 Photos and videos are permitted for personal use, but any publication, whether it be online or offline, requires a photo pass.
-Professional photographers with any types of cameras, including GoPros, require a photo pass.
-Please read our Press section for detailed information.
+Photographers with professional SLR cameras and professional lenses, and also GoPros, require a photo pass: please read our Press section for more information.

 Can I use a selfie stick?